davejachimiak/fuci-travis/README.md

 ## Usage

-To run your latest ci failures locally:
+Run your latest ci failures locally:
 ```sh
 $ fuci
 ```
-`fuci` will attempt to fetch the default branch declared in the configuration.
-If no default branch is declared, it will attempt to fetch your current local branch.
+`fuci` will fetch the default branch declared in your configuration.
+If no default branch is declared, `fuci` will fetch your current local branch.

-To run another remote branch's failures against your current local branch, call `fuci` with the branch:
+To run a specific branch's failures branch, call `fuci` with the branch.
+For example, this will run your failures from the master branch's build on your local code:
 ```sh
 $ fuci master
 ```